JoeNibe/JoeNibe.github.io/_posts/vulnhub/2020-02-16-fristileaks #1.3.md

 print cryptoResult
 ```

-Okay so look like this python script is used to encrypt the password of `fristigod` and `admin`.
+Okay so look like this python script is used to encrypt the password using `rot13` and `base64`, of `fristigod` and `admin`.
 Lets write a script that will run the algorithm in reverse and decode the password.

 ### Python Decode Script